 From my own personal experience this download is a basic starting point only, and in truth I ended up moving from my DX8 (which, incidentally, is an excellent radio for planes and helis) to a JR DSX9 which does have dedicated glider programming - sooo much easier!

-So those are the basic rc glider wing setups available to you.
+So those are your basic rc glider wing setup options available to you.
 Needless to say there are other mixes out there but those listed above are the ones that you're most likely to come up against if you choose to fly a more advanced rc glider.

 It's well worth taking the time to set up advanced wing functions if you can, they really do make a difference to a glider's performance in the air.